salewski/ads-github-tools/README.md

 use cases:

-    1. When you work on multiple computers, keeping your local clones of the repos in synch can be a chore.
+    1. When you work on multiple computers, keeping your local clones of the repos in sync can be a chore.

-    2. Similarly, when you have a large number of GitHub repos that are mostly forks of other repos, keeping your forks in synch with the upstream changes can be a chore.
+    2. Similarly, when you have a large number of GitHub repos that are mostly forks of other repos, keeping your forks in sync with the upstream changes can be a chore.

 Enter the `ads-github-tools`.